A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Introduction

 \subsection{Comparisons and Key Contributions}

 XL-MIMO technology has attracted considerable research, and some review papers have emerged to focus on this topic.
 The authors in \cite{2022arXiv221201257G} focused on the holographic MIMO surface (HMIMOS).
-To the best of the authors’ knowledge, reference \cite{2022arXiv221201257G} is the only full survey related to XL-MIMO.
 The physics aspects of HMIMOS were reviewed from the perspectives of hardware structures, holographic design methodologies, tuning mechanisms, and aperture shapes.
 Then, the theoretical foundations for HMIMO communications were comprehensively introduced from channel modeling, performance analysis, EM field sampling, and EM information theory inspired by a first-principles perspective.
 To promote the practical implementation of XL-MIMO, some signal processing schemes for HMIMO communications were reviewed regarding holographic channel estimation and holographic beamforming/beam focusing.
 However, the authors focus mainly on HMIMOS, which is one of the XL-MIMO technologies.
 Thus, a survey focusing on a more general XL-MIMO technology is needed.
 Also, theoretical foundations of the HMIMOS physical layer were reviewed in \cite{2022arXiv221201257G} briefly.
 Some critical issues for the practical implementation of XL-MIMO also need elaboration, such as the low-complexity signal processing schemes and practical implementation paradigm.

+In particular, the authors in \cite{10220205} studied near-field communication for XL-MIMO, presenting basic near-field channel models for both spatially-discrete (SPD) antennas and CAP antennas, including uniform spherical wave (USW) and non-uniform spherical wave (NUSW) models for the former, and Green’s function models for the latter.
+It emphasizes near-field beamfocusing and advanced antenna designs, detailing the hybrid beamforming architectures, metasurface-based antennas for approximating CAP antennas, DoF analysis framework for near-field communications, and near-field beam training.
+Additionally, the authors explored the performance analysis framework for line-of-sight (LoS) and statistical channels, respectively.
+For LoS channels, the signal-to-noise ratio (SNR) and power scaling laws were studied.
+For the statistical channels, the authors analyzed the outage probability (OP), ergodic channel capacity (ECC), and ergodic mutual information (EMI).
+However, this study lacks a comparative analysis of XL-MIMO hardware design (so-called SPD antennas and CAP antennas in \cite{10220205}), which calls for further research on low-complexity, near-field signal processing schemes.